We’ve compiled the questions our customers most often ask when getting started on a raw diet for their pet.

 Send us a message using our online form or give us a call: 905-957-2717

-No, uncooked raw bones are safe for your pet if fed appropriately and as your pet is supervised.
-For pets that LOVE their raw food and especially young pets that tend to eat quickly, we advise feeding bones partially frozen as this helps slow them down to ensure they chew properly before swallowing to prevent choking.
-Exercise caution when feeding marrow bones, flat rib bones or other recreational chewing bones as these are calcified bone, and although great for recreation, mental and physical stimulation, you should ensure your pet is chewing appropriately.
+No, uncooked raw bones are safe for your pet if fed appropriately.
+For pets that LOVE their raw food and especially young pets that tend to eat quickly, we advise feeding bones partially frozen as this helps slow them down to ensure they chew properly to prevent choking.
+Exercise caution when feeding marrow bones, flat rib bones or other recreational chewing bones as these are calcified bone, and although great for mental and physical stimulation, you should ensure your pet is chewing appropriately.
 We do NOT recommend feeding smoked or cooked bones as these are dangerous.
+We always recommend supervising your pet while chewing on a raw bone.

 Yes, you can feed both kibble and raw.
-We suggest considering a premium all-natural holistic dry food containing only human grade ingredients and NO GRAINS, SOY, OR CORN.
-If your pet experiences loose stools, or you notice undigested food in their stool, we strongly recommend feeding 100% raw with Hungry Hunter Progut for an added source of probiotics.
+We suggest considering a premium all-natural holistic dry food containing only human-grade ingredients.
+If your pet experiences loose stools, or you notice undigested food in their stool, we strongly recommend feeding 100% raw with Hungry Hunter Progut supplement for an added source of probiotics.

 Visit our Cost and Portion Calculator page.
 With just a few details about your pet, we can determine recommended feeding portions and approximate costs.